What Are the Downsides of Dermaplaning?

 Tingling1 to 6 hoursSun and wind can stingBurning that does not calm

-Sun sensitivityAbout 7 daysUV can stay very high, often 10 to 11 in warmer monthsNew dark patches or blotchy pigment
+Sun sensitivityAbout 7 daysUV levels can stay very high in warmer monthsNew dark patches or blotchy pigment

 Normal: pinkness like a mild sunburn, a smooth “tight” feel, and light flaking.